Ecclesfield: Governance

-Local government in Ecclesfield civil parish is in the hands of Ecclesfield Parish Council, which since the election of May 2019 consists of 10 Ecclesfield Parish Independent Councillors and 5 Liberal Democrats.
+The civil Parish of Ecclesfield includes Ecclesfield, Grenoside, Chapeltown, High Green, Burncross and Whitley.
+Government at parish level is in the hands of Ecclesfield Parish Council.

+Since 1974 Ecclesfield Parish has been part of the City of Sheffield which is governed by Sheffield City Council.

-Before 1974 Ecclesfield Parish was part of Wortley Rural District in the West Riding of Yorkshire.
-Some southern parts of the parish were annexed to Sheffield City Council in 1968, which has sole control over them.
+Before 1974 the parish was part of Wortley Rural District in the West Riding of Yorkshire.
+Some southern parts of the parish had already been annexed to Sheffield City Council in 1968.
 The remainder of the parish was transferred to Sheffield in 1974, as part of local government reorganisation throughout England.
 The part to the east of the M1 motorway (mainly part of Thorpe Hesley) was subsequently transferred to Rotherham Metropolitan District in 1994 and no longer belongs to Ecclesfield Parish.

 The civil parish includes the West Ecclesfield and most of the East Ecclesfield ward of Sheffield.
 These belong to the Penistone and Stocksbridge parliamentary constituency, whose member since the general election in 2024 is Marie Tidball.